How we handle your item

 - If applicable: have I obtained permission to use someone else's copyright material?

 - If all ideas aren't my own, have I quoted all sources?

 - Have I provided my first name as well as my surname? (and, if I prefer, other biographical information as mentioned in these notes).

 - If the article is hand-written: is it legible to other people?

 - If word-processed: have I provided hard copy and a disk, titled as requested in these notes?

 - Have I enclosed photographs and draft artwork, protected by card, with captions as per these notes?

 - Have I included my contact address and phone number (and a fax number or e-mail address if possible)?

 Australian Model Engineering

-(If calling from overseas, replace the (02) in the phone and fax numbers with your overseas dialing code followed by 612)
+(If calling from overseas, replace the (02) in the phone numbers with your overseas dialling code followed by 612)